betaways01/jupyter_tasks/README.md

 -  SQL.
 Yeah, `SQL`
 -  Other funny funny format I don't wanna focus on so much. `.csv` `.xlsx` `.txt`
 -  **Coming Soon:** `c++` `html` `DevOps`

+## Usage

+***This repo is for reference ONLY, and learning some basic stuff on quick tasks in campus.
+Feel free to TAKE A LOOK, but dont copy***